theCoderCat/v/readme.md

 Please take a look at `palindrome.go` for the code.
 Assumed the question should be "ignoring case, spaces and special characters".
-I also assumed that we only need to validate strings written in alphanumeric writting system. xc
+I also assumed that we only need to validate strings written in alphanumeric writting system.
 The solution is quite simple:
 - take a string
 - keep only alphanumeric characters, strip all others